marcrutka/LSTM_Crypto/README.md

-# 📈 Bitcoin Price Prediction using LSTM (Long Short-Term Memory)
+# 📈 Cryptocurrency Price Prediction using LSTM (Long Short-Term Memory)

 ## Overview
 This project predicts Bitcoin prices using an **LSTM (Long Short-Term Memory) neural network**, a type of **Recurrent Neural Network (RNN)** designed for time-series forecasting.
 The model supports both **single-step and multi-step predictions**, forecasting BTC/USD prices up to 24 hours ahead.